Skip to main content

 News

-Medicare statistics 2024
+Medicare statistics 2025

-18.5% of the U.S. population is on Medicare.
+20% of the U.S. population is on Medicare.
 Find out which Medicare plan is the most popular, the most common health conditions and popular drugs, and Medicare price trends over the years.

 You have likely heard about Medicare while watching the news or seeing the money taken from your paycheck.
-But who is eligible for Medicare and what does it actually do?
+But who is eligible for Medicare, and what does it actually do?
 This can be a complex topic.
 Let’s take a deeper look into what Medicare is all about.

 What is Medicare?

-“Medicare is a federal health insurance program for individuals 65 years or older and those younger than 65 with certain health conditions,” explains Claire Ernst, director of governmental affairs at Medical Group Management Association (MGMA).
+“Medicare is a federal health insurance program for individuals 65 years or older and those younger than 65 with certain health conditions,” explains Claire Ernst, director of governmental affairs at the Medical Group Management Association (MGMA).
 “Medicare is divided into several parts: Part A (hospital insurance), Part B (medical insurance), Part C (Medicare Advantage), and Part D (prescription drug coverage).”

 How many people are covered by Medicare?

 • Medicare cost the U.S. $917 billion in 2020.
-It is estimated that by 2031 Medicare could cost up to $1.78 trillion (Statista, 2021).
+It is estimated that by 2031, Medicare could cost up to $1.78 trillion (Statista, 2021).

 • Almost 4 out of 10 Medicare consumers are enrolled in Medicare Advantage plans (Kaiser Family Foundation, 2021).

-Medicare statistics by plan
+Medicare statistics by part

-• 56.1 million people received Medicare Part B; 48.2 million of those people were 65 years or older.
+• 89.4% of members were 65 years or older.

 Medicare drug coverage statistics

-• $99.5 billion were spent on Medicare Part D in 2016.
+• $99.5 billion was spent on Medicare Part D programs in 2016.

 • Harvoni, a treatment for Hepatitis C, accounted for $4.4 billion of spending.